 Mechanical services licences

 New licensing requirements for mechanical services work commenced on 1 January 2020.
 The licences are regulated by the Queensland Building and Construction Commission (QBCC).

-You will need a mechanical services licence if you contract for, supervise or personally carry out mechanical services work in Queensland regardless of the value of the work.
+You need a mechanical services licence if you contract for, supervise or personally carry out mechanical services work in Queensland regardless of the value of the work.

-There will be transitional arrangements for new and existing QBCC licensees which will be implemented in 2 stages:
+There were transitional arrangements for new and existing QBCC licensees which were implemented in 2 stages:

-- Stage 2 (from 1 January 2022) all other individuals performing mechanical services work will have until 31 December 2021 to obtain a mechanical services licence.
-This means from 1 January 2022 all companies and individuals performing mechanical services work need to hold a licence.
+- Stage 2 (from 1 January 2022) all other individuals performing mechanical services work had until 31 December 2021 to obtain a mechanical services licence.
+From 1 January 2022 all companies and individuals performing mechanical services work have been required to hold a licence.

 How we developed the licensing framework

 We consulted on introducing a mechanical services licence as part of the Queensland Building Plan consultation sessions in 2017.
 Public feedback helped develop a licensing model for Queensland that recognises the following specialist streams of mechanical services work:

 In June 2019, we consulted on this model and feedback informed the final licensing framework.